 What is an open air photo booth?

 Many photo booth companies offer "live view" monitors outside of a walled photo booth showing what is happening inside.
 This takes up more space at your venue and defeats the purpose of "privacy" curtains.
-Many times guests will like to cram in as many faces into the picture as possible.
+Our experience shows guests love to cram in as many faces into the picture as possible.
 Our open air photo booth allows guests to huddle up for a picture safely and everyone else watching to laugh and smile along too.

 Many curtained photo booths look sorta depressing with all the black drapes and gloomy lighting - reminds us of a funeral.
 Open air is fun and inviting, especially when sitting on our super comfy leather bench while taking your pictures - You already stood in line, we wouldn't dare make make you stand while taking your pictures.

 Why choose you?

 Without giving away all the trade secrets of photo booth operations, we can say most photo booths use the same software to run the machine.
 It's how the software is programmed for your event that matters.
 We have seen many photo booth companies that have spent very little time programming the software to include custom screen graphics and personalization.

 We offer professionally made themes including matching touch screens and photo strips.
 We are the ONLY photo booth to offer a color changing backdrop which enhances the celebration atmosphere and looks darn good too.
 We love what we do and we're not afraid to show it through our service!

 What kind of camera and printer do you use?